lishing/lishing-GAprojects/README.md

 ## Learnings
 I find it hard to refactor the code into higher-order functions.
 A lot of dependencies on parameters that is defined within the loop.

+Updated: HOF now works.
+Deeper understanding of parameters and arguments, amended the code and fixed the initial problems

 ## User Journey
 ### User Journey 1